 Mozambique Birding Tours

+Our Mozambique birding tours showcase some of the best birding destinations and thus bird specials of this southern African country.
+We visit a number of lowland forest sites on our Mozambique birding tours which gives us access to a range of species which are very tricky to see outside of Mozambique.
 The Republic of Mozambique, more commonly called Mozambique, is perhaps best known for its idyllic tropical beaches (look no further than the awe-inspiring Bazaruto Archipelago) and fantastic offshore diving (it is one of the best places to see Whale Sharks), but what many do not realize is that this southern African country has vast tourism potential and uniquely offers many range-restricted and sought after bird species that are very difficult to find elsewhere in their southern African range.

 Located in southern Africa, Mozambique hugs the east coast of Africa, with the Indian Ocean forming its entire eastern border and South Africa, eSwatini (formerly Swaziland), Zimbabwe, Zambia, Malawi, and Tanzania all bordering the rest of the country.
 Its capital city is Maputo, located in the very south of the country.
 Portuguese is the official language of Mozambique, although English is widely spoken in the developed communities.